Updating a disk

 column contains a value for the partition you need, it means the partition is mounted. -

-Unmount the partition if you want to check and restore its file system before changing the partition size.
+Unmount the partition if you want to check and recover its file system before resizing the partition.
 Otherwise, proceed to the next step.

 -